Suresh-28/Vpc-CloudFormation/README.md

 **Filename:** `vpc.yaml`
 **Format Version:** `2010-09-09`
 **Description:**
-This CloudFormation template provisions an Amazon VPC with essential components such as subnets, route tables, and internet gateway (depending on your template details).
+This CloudFormation template provisions an Amazon VPC .
 It provides a foundational networking layer for your AWS resources.

 ## Resources Created (Typical)

 - **VPC**: A logically isolated virtual network in AWS.
-- **Subnets**: One or more subnets within the VPC.
-- **Internet Gateway**: To enable internet access for the VPC.
-- **Route Tables**: Routing rules for subnet traffic.
-- **Security Groups / Network ACLs** (if defined).

 *Note: The exact resources may vary depending on the template configuration.*